MakeSchool-Tutorials/Tweet-Generator/P01-Random-Dictionary-Words/content.md

 ```

 We will make several assumptions to reduce the complexity of this program:

 1. The program only accepts one argument: the number of words to be selected.
-1. The only parameter to the program is the number of words, the rest of the variables like the file the words come from will be hard-coded.
+1. All parameters except the number of words will be hard-coded.
+1. We will use the `words` file which is available on all Unix systems for our list of words.
-1. The sentences do not have to make grammatical sense
+1. The sentences do not have to make grammatical sense.
-1. The word order does not matter
-1. Word selection can be completely random
+1. Word selection can be completely random and the word order does not matter.

+> [action]
-The words will be chosen from a text file that is already on your computer and is already formatted nicely for parsing: the `words` file.
-This file is available on all Unix and Unix-like systems.
-On my MacBook running OS X Yosemite, this file is located at `/usr/share/dict/words`.
-Let's take a peek at this file:
+> Locate the `words` file on your computer.
+On a Macbook running OS X Yosemite, this file is located at `/usr/share/dict/words`.
+>
+> Use the `wc` (word count) command to show the number of lines, words, and bytes in the file.
+>
 ```bash
 $ wc /usr/share/dict/words
 235886  235886 2493109 /usr/share/dict/words
 ```

-The `wc` (word count) command shows lines, words, and bytes in a file.
-That's a lot of words.
-What does the end of the file look like?
+> Use the `tail` function to see what the end of the file looks like.
+>
 ```bash
 $ tail -5 /usr/share/dict/words
 zythem